danielhrisca/asammdf/documentation/intro.rst

 other optional dependencies

-* cChardet : to detect non-standard unicode encodings
+* chardet : to detect non-standard unicode encodings
-* PyQt5 : for GUI tool
+* PyQt4 or PyQt5 : for GUI tool
 * pyqtgraph : for GUI tool and Signal plotting
 * matplotlib : as fallback for Signal plotting